-- 1. Made estimated income tax payments to Arizona for 2007. - 2.
-Applied any of your refund from your 2006 Arizona return to 2007 estimated taxes for Arizona.
+- 1. Made estimated income tax payments to Arizona for 2008. - 2.
+Applied any of your refund from your 2007 Arizona return to 2008 estimated taxes for Arizona.

-Enter the total amount paid and/or applied to 2007 taxes.
+Enter the total amount paid and/or applied to 2008 taxes.

-NOTE: If you made joint Arizona estimated payments for 2007, but are filing separate 2007 Arizona income tax returns, see Arizona Department of Revenue Income Tax Ruling ITR 02-3.
+NOTE: If you made joint Arizona estimated payments for 2008, but are filing separate 2008 Arizona income tax returns, see Arizona Department of Revenue Income Tax Ruling ITR 02-3.

-Line 35 - Amount Paid With 2007 Extension Request (Form 204)
+Line 35 - 2008 Arizona Extension Payment (Form 204)

-Use this line to report the payment you sent with your extension request.
+Use this line to report the payment you sent with your extension request, or the electronic extension payment you made using www.aztaxes.gov.

-Line 36 - Total Payments/Refundable Credits
+Line 36 - Total Payments